Our Collections: the ‘3 Rs

 Among his most iconic works are the Mona Lisa, with its enigmatic smile, and The Last Supper, a masterpiece of composition and dramatic tension.
 But Leonardo sought more than beauty: he pursued harmony between art and science, between humanity and nature.
 His Vitruvian Man symbolizes this vision — the human being as the measure of the universe.

-After moving to Milan in 1482, he worked for Ludovico il Moro, and later for the King of France, Francis I, at whose court he died in 1519.
 His legacy is immense: Leonardo was not only an artist but a revolutionary thinker, a precursor of modern science.
 His genius continues to inspire, reminding us that knowledge is born from wonder.

 RISORGIMENTO